differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 This discrepancy between experimental results for training large models and the theory for learning with convex losses suggests there is more to be understood.

-Overall, for both vision and language tasks, private learning performance has consistently improved with the improvement in the quality of pre-training, where the latter is roughly measured by the non-private fine-tuning performance.[^5]
+Overall, for both vision and language tasks, private learning performance has consistently improved with the improvement in the quality of pre-training, where the latter is measured by the non-private fine-tuning performance.[^5]

 <p float="left">
   <img src="../images/figure1_classification.png" width="48%" />